Canva’s Melanie Perkins on running the coolest tech company in Australia

 Canva has been named Australia’s coolest tech company to work for by Job Advisor.

-The competition, now its third year running, also named Envato the coolest company for promoting diversity, Splend the coolest small business and WorldFirst as Australia’s coolest finance company.
+The awards, now their third year running, also named Envato the coolest company for promoting diversity, Splend the coolest small business, and WorldFirst as Australia’s coolest finance company.

 Rising stars 99Designs, SocietyOne and Driveyello were also among the finalists.

 While awards like these are great, Canva co-founder Melanie Perkins says it’s important to remember what lies at the heart of all these businesses.